 At the very top of the OSI Reference Model stack of layers, we find Application layer which is implemented by the network applications.
 These applications produce the data, which has to be transferred over the network.
 This layer also serves as a window for the application services to access the network and for displaying the received information to the user.

 **Application Layer is also called as Desktop Layer.

 The functions of the Application layer are :

 - FTAM-File transfer access and management

 - Directory Services

 OSI model acts as a reference model and is not implemented in the Internet because of its late invention.
 Current model being used is the TCP/IP model.

 This article is contributed by Kundana Thiyari and Harshita Pandey.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Practice GATE exam well before the actual exam with the subject-wise and overall quizzes available in GATE Test Series Course.